 | Bottom of viewport | Pinned to the very bottom edge |

 Z-index — the stacking order of the bar.
-Default 9999.
-Range 1–99999.
-Raise this value if the bar appears behind a sticky header or navigation — set it higher than the header's z-index.
+Default 9999, range 1–99999.
+Raise it if the bar appears behind a sticky header — set it higher than the header's own z-index.

 HTML output

-The fill width starts at 0% and is updated live by the frontend script on every scroll event. aria-valuenow updates in sync.
+The fill width starts at 0% and is updated live by the frontend script on every scroll event, with aria-valuenow kept in sync.
+When Show track background is off, the wrapper's background is transparent.
+A gradient fill replaces the flat background value on the inner __fill element.